kjteng/zeoslib/ZDbcSqLite/readme.md

 3. To changing password (after step 1 above):
       ZConnection1.ExecuteDirect('PRAGMA rekey =' + QuotedStr(pw)); //pw is a string variable containing you new password
-      //use ZConnection1.ExecuteDirect('PRAGMA key =' + QuotedStr(pw)) for new database that has not encrypted with password yet

 ***********************************************************************************